RyannWilcox/rwscript/README.md

   //creates a frame and draws the square to the dimensions given drawSqaure(int1,int2,int3,int4);

-  //creates a frame and draws the circle to the dimensions givem drawCircle(int1,int2,int3,int4);
+  //creates a frame and draws the circle to the dimensions given drawCircle(int1,int2,int3,int4);

   //returns the greatest out of three values